 Chart Titles and Descriptions

 Use descriptive and concise Titles that give the consumer reason and explanation for your chart.
 Keep your chart title simple and to the point since your data and visualization should tell the core of your story.
-Primarily, your title should directly relate and support the chart underneath it.
-For example, in the chart below let the legends and your visuals tell the story for the Division and Age, but give the consumer enough concise information for what they are gathering from this chart.
+Primarily, your title should directly relate to and support the chart underneath it.
+For example, in the chart below, let the legends and your visuals tell the story for the Division and Age, but give the consumer enough concise information for what they are gathering from this chart.

-Sort your data alphabetically when you are using categories on your x-axis and you need to help people find what they are looking for quickly.
+Sort your data alphabetically when you are using categories on your x-axis, and you need to help people find what they are looking for quickly.

 Sort Data in Ascending Order

 Sort your data in ascending order when you need to help tell the story of growth.